dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 # More on D3 selections

 This chapter covers additional methods you can call on a D3 selection.
-It also covers update functions which are a handy technique for keeping your HTML/SVG elements synchronised with your data.
+It also covers the **update function** which is a handy technique that keeps your HTML/SVG elements synchronised with your data.

 ## More selection methods

-In this section we’ll look at some more methods you can call on a D3 selection.
-The main ones to take note of are `.append` and `.each` as you’ll use them later on when creating nested joins.
+In this section we’ll look at some additional methods you can call on a D3 selection.
+The main ones to take note of are `.append` and `.each` as you’ll use them later on.

 ### .size, .empty, .node & .nodes

-In the following code samples, assume the SVG looks like:
+In the following code samples assume the SVG looks like:

 ```html
 <circle r="10"></circle>